TheThingsNetwork/docs/_content/v2-preview/java/_api.md

 *  `deviceId [String]`: The ID of the device to address, e.g. `my-uno`
 *  `payload [mixed]`: Message to send, either:
     *  Byte array, e.g. `[1]`
+    *  ByteBuffer, e.g. `ByteBuffer.allocate(2).put(0x00)`
     *  JsonObject, e.g. `{ led: true }`

         > This requires your application to be configured with an encoder payload function to encode the object in bytes.

 *  `port [Integer]`: Optional port to address.
 Default: `1`.

+> See the [Java ByteBuffer reference](https://docs.oracle.com/javase/8/docs/api/java/nio/ByteBuffer.html) for different ways to create a buffer.
+The client will rewind the buffer before publishing the message to The Things Network's MQTT broker.

 ## Method: end